Luming-L/NGG/L5_NGG.md

 2. build graph of k-mers
 	* each k-mer is a node
 	* directed edges from one node to another indicate overlaps
+	* Simplification of linear stretches
+	* Error (tip and bubble removal)
 3. deconvolute graph to derive assembly
 	* Eulerian cycle problem
 ## Repeat